tytydraco/yessleep/out/For_decades_they_trapped_me_inside_what_appeared_to_be_an_office_building_Honestly_I_think_I_deserved_worse.md

 I slumped to the floor, defeated, weeping as I leaned my broken body against the wall.
 At first, I collapsed in the area furthest from the man and his infestation.
 After a moment, though, I realized that put me only a few feet away from the shuttered window.

-In comparison, it was were worse.
+In comparison, it was worse.

 I scrambled across the room on all fours, squashing several insects in my wake.
 When I got as far as I could away from the window, I shifted myself towards the wall, and I laid down.
 Eventually, the tears stopped flowing.
 I closed my eyes, and I waited for sleep to take me away.